hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

       - uses: Swatinem/rust-cache@v2
       - uses: mozilla-actions/sccache-action@v0.0.9

-      - run: sccache --show-stats || true

       - run: cargo clippy --all-targets --no-deps -v -- -D warnings
       - run: cargo fmt --all -- --check

+      - run: sccache --show-stats || true
 ```

-## Summing it up

-There you have it - a nice and tidy GitHub Actions workflow which you can directly place into your code for optimized compile-time performance using a simple caching method.
-This is very easily movable to a more larger workflow like making production builds, with only minor adjustments to the components being used.
+### final notes

+There you have it!

+I believe this workflow is directly placeable in any Rust project.
+I might make an improved version of it as time goes and needs grow.
+Till then, stay tuned.